Sanghren/avalanche-hardhat-fork-tutorial/README.md

     }

     /**
-    * This function will take perform a swap on Pangolin, given a pair (must be a wavax - token X) pair .
+    * This function will perform a swap on Pangolin.
+The pair must be a WAVAX-ERC20 pair.
     * @param amountOutMin Minimum amount of token that we want to get after our swap.
     * @param path Array of tokens' address
     * @param pair Address of the liquidity pair we will use in this swap